 The oldest Roman Catholic church in the country, it is built on the spot where the image of the Santo Niño de Cebú was found during the expedition of Miguel López de Legazpi.
 The icon, a statuette of the Child Jesus, is the same one presented by Ferdinand Magellan to the chief consort of Rajah Humabon upon the royal couple’s christening on April 14, 1521.

 It was found by a soldier named Juan de Camuz forty years later, preserved in a wooden box, after Legazpi had razed a local village.
-When Pope Paul VI made the church a basilica in 1965, he declared it to be “the symbol of the birth and growth of Christianity in the Philippines.” (from wikipedia)
+When Pope Paul VI made the church a basilica in 1965, he declared it to be “the symbol of the birth and growth of Christianity in the Philippines.” (from Wikipedia)

 Location: Pilgrim’s Center, Osmeña Blvd, Cebu City, Cebu

-Magellan’s Cross holds a very big part of the history of Cebu.
+Magellan’s Cross holds a very big part in the history of Cebu.
 It is believed to be a Christian cross planted by the Portuguese and Spanish explorers headed by Ferdinand Magellan.
 It was planted upon their arrival in Cebu on March 15, 1521.
 That day also marked the birth of Christianity in the land.

 Location: P. Burgos St, Cebu City, Cebu